shsamkit/terraform-google-hedwig-topic/README.md

 Please note Google's restrictions (if not followed, errors may be confusing and often totally wrong):
 - [Resource names](https://cloud.google.com/pubsub/docs/admin#resource_names)

+Note that if you're using Terraform to create the Dataflow output GCS bucket, then ensure that permissions for the bucket include `Storage Legacy Object Owner` or `Storage Object Admin`.
+This is done by default if using Google Console, but not for Terraform.

 The Pub/Sub topic name will be prefixed by `hedwig-`.

 ## Release Notes